2 officers shot in East Lansdowne, Delaware County during active shooter situation: sources

 Police believe the shooter is inside the burning home and they're calling it a "barricade situation," sources said.

-The Delaware County District Attorney's office said one officer works with Lansdowne Police and the other works for East Lansdowne Police.
-Both officers are in stable condition at Penn Presbyterian Medical Center, the DA's office said.

-Law enforcement agencies have flooded the area, and at least three SWAT trucks are on scene.
+Law enforcement agencies have flooded the area, and at least three SWAT trucks are on the scene.

 This is a developing story.
 Refresh for updates.